varmoh/Buerokratt-onboarding/README.md

 ### Contact

-If you want to contact regarding to Bürokratt's language technology, contact merle-paula.videvik at ria.ee
+If you want to contact regarding to Bürokratt's language technology, contact merlepaula.videvik at ria.ee

 ## Bürokratt as network